haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/about.md

 ## Research Interests
 - Auslander-Reiten theory (via functor categories)
 - Quillen's exact categories, extriangulated categories
-- Subcategories of module categories (classifications and their properties as exact categories)
+- Subcategories of module categories (classifications, their properties as exact categories, and combinatorics of the poset of subcategories)
 - $\tau$-tilting theory
 - Combinatorial & computational aspects